lukebranch/odoo/doc/reference/guidelines.rst

         </field>
     </record>

-Some syntax equivalences exists, and can be use :
+Some syntax equivalences exists, and can be used:

-- menuitem : use it as a shortcut to declare a `ir.ui.menu`
+- menuitem: use it as a shortcut to declare a `ir.ui.menu`
-- workflow : The workflow tag sends a signal to an existing workflow.
+- workflow: the <workflow> tag sends a signal to an existing workflow.
-- template : use it to declare a QWeb View requirin gonly the `arch` section of the view.
+- template: use it to declare a QWeb View requiring only the `arch` section of the view.
-- report : use to declare a :ref:`report action <reference/actions/report>`
+- report: use to declare a :ref:`report action <reference/actions/report>`
-- act_window : use it if the record notation can not do what you want
+- act_window: use it if the record notation can't do what you want

 The 4 first tags are prefered over the `record` notation.